X-Omni-Team/X-Omni/README.md

   <a href="https://huggingface.co/datasets/X-Omni/LongText-Bench">🤗 LongText-Bench</a>
 </p>

 Official inference code and LongText-Bench benchmark for our paper **X-Omni**, a unified discrete autoregressive model for both image and language modalities.

+## 🔥News

+- **2025.8.22**  To facilitate the fine-tuning of X-Omni, we have open-sourced the checkpoints from both the pre-training stage and the supervised fine-tuning stage. ([X-Omni-PT](https://huggingface.co/X-Omni/X-Omni-PT), [X-Omni-SFT](https://huggingface.co/X-Omni/X-Omni-SFT))

 ## 🌟 Highlights